-In addition to not constructing development on the wetland identified onsite, the proposed homes are each buffered from the adjacent Casady House with setbacks.
-In order to allow for such buffering, the applicant has proposed to utilize preservation incentives to place structures 1, 5, and 6 within the setbacks of the zoning designation, a practice common within the historic district.
+In addition to not constructing development on the wetland identified onsite, the proposed homes are each buffered from the adjacent Casady House with setbacks and landscaping.
+In order to allow for such buffering, the applicant has proposed to utilize preservation incentives to place structures 5 and 6 within the setbacks of the zoning designation, a practice common within the historic district.
 The use of preservation incentives is described in OCMC 17.40.065 of this report.
+The applicant has also designed the site so that the necessary facilities, such as parking areas, are contained completely within the boundaries of the four lots of record.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.